-The TradingView Chart is the most powerful and customisable chart for Technical Analysis you can ever find on any Trading Platform, either desktop or online.
+The TradingView Chart is the most powerful and customizable chart for Technical Analysis you can ever find on any Trading Platform, either desktop or online.

-With such an enormous traffic, the TradingView Chart must necessarily excel in terms of simple user interface, ease of use and powerfulness of its features.
+With such enormous traffic, the TradingView Chart must necessarily excel in terms of simple user interface, ease of use, and powerfulness of its features.

 In fact, it is!

 In this article, you will understand all the characteristics of the TradingView Chart, in order to exploit it like a Professional Trader.

 The following image represents a standard TradingView Chart with its 5 key areas highlighted with red rectangles.